 - If your farming practice is below these standards, the ABGC extension team can help you plan to improve.
-If you live in the Wet Tropics, you have 12 months to be able to comply before there is any risk of being audited by a compliance officer from the Department of Environment and Science.
+If you live in the Wet Tropics, you have until December 2020 to comply before there is any risk of being audited by a compliance officer from the Department of Environment and Science.
 You can use this time to make changes on your farm and increase your productivity.

 - However, the record keeping requirements apply immediately.
 The BetterBunch app (in the App Store and Google Play) has been designed to simplify record keeping.
 View record keeping requirements on pages 7 and 8 here.

 - Continue to check out the ABGC website where information specific to the banana industry will be updated as the details of the prescribed minimum standards are finalised.

 - The ABGC will keep you updated regarding any new developments when it comes to greenfield sites.

 To discuss your next steps or to download the BetterBunch record keeping app, please call the ABGC’s Extension Team on 07 4015 2797 and ask for Rob, Amelia or Dale.

 Standards for banana cultivation

 The Department of Environment and Science has released an updated version of the standards for banana cultivation (the ‘Regs’) for review and comment.
 There is also now a DRAFT Prescribed method for Bananas with more practical guidance to banana farmers in Reef catchments.